ChielokaCode/beautygiftstore/content/sales-copy.md

 Because each stack is handcrafted, there may be very slight differences in arrangement or appearance from one piece to another.
 Some styled or lifestyle images may also be used to show how the stacks can look when worn or gifted.

 ---

+**How do I know what wrist size to order?**

+Don't worry if you don't know the exact wrist size.
+Once you place your order on WhatsApp, we'll show you a simple way to measure the wrist so we can prepare the right fit.

+---

+**How do I pay for my order?**

+Once your order details have been confirmed on WhatsApp, we'll send you the official Beauty Gift Store payment details.
+Your order will be prepared after payment is confirmed.

+---

 **What exactly comes inside my package?**